 A useful tool for analyzing how transactions change an accounting equation is the T-account.
 The left side of a T-account is for debits, whereas the right side is for credits.
 However, the effect of debits and credits on the balance in a T-account depends upon which side of the accounting equation an account is located.

-Revenues & Expenses in the Accounting Equation
+Revenues & expenses in the accounting equation

 Revenues and expenses are subcomponents of owner’s equity.
-However, these two aren’t directly added and deducted from the owner’s equity.
+However, those two aren’t directly added to and deducted from the owner’s equity.
 Only the net income (revenues > expenses) or net loss (expenses > revenues) is reflected in the owner’s equity.
-The image below shows the relationship between revenues, expenses, net income, and owner’s equity.

-Effects of Transactions on the Accounting Equation
+Effects of transactions on the accounting equation

 Assets = | Liabilities + | Owner’s Equity | |